 The FFII e.V. used the opportunity to file an opposition proceeding against the gift ordering patent (EP0927945 “Method and system for placing a purchase order via a communications network”) as an example for an eCommerce patent.
 Find out more about the FFII vs Amazon case.

 The FFII ensures consumer rights and interoperability by researching and educating the public about EU policies such as the European Interoperability Framework.
 With the Document Freedom Award we award excellent examples of institutions on the Document Freedom Day.

 Endorsement of Göttingen Declaration on Copyright in Education and Science

 World Day Against Software Patents

 24th September is the annual World Day Against Software Patents to commemorate the struggle against the European Union Software Patent Directive.
-As every year our teams raise awareness about the impact of patents on the future of software development, even joined by activities in India.
+As every year our teams raise awareness about the impact of patents on the future of software development.

 Event Participation and Organization